-It is that time of the year again — the time when retailers begin to announce their upcoming plans for Black Friday and Thanksgiving Day weekend.
+It is that time when retailers announce their upcoming plans for Black Friday and Thanksgiving Day weekend, so imagine if the headline that grabbed your attention were actually true.

 Had the headline been true, you likely would not have heard it from me first, and there also would probably have been long lines for the executive washrooms this morning because nearly every retail higher up likely would have shit him or herself upon hearing the news.